-Epa = (tons/yr) for an annual emission of pollutant by county Eps = (tons/day) for a typical summer day emission of pollutant
+Ep_a = (tons/yr) for an annual emission of pollutant by county Ep_s = (tons/day) for a typical summer day emission of pollutant Ep_w = (tons/day) for a typical winter day emission of pollutant

-- 1. The default emission rate represents events with 50 yd of soil removed and 10,000 ppmw of total petroleum hydrocarbons (TPH) or 500 yd of soil removed and 1000 ppmw of TPH. - 2.
+- 1. The default emission rate represents events with 50 yd3 of soil removed and 10,000 ppmw of total petroleum hydrocarbons (TPH) or 500 yd3 of soil removed and 1000 ppmw of TPH.
+1 - 2.
 The total amount of VOC found in contaminated soil evolves during excavation activities.
 3 - 3.
 The average excavation activities will be completed within 1.5 days.
 3 - 4.
 Assume weekly activity factor of 7 days per week - 5.
 Assume seasonal adjustment factor of 1